Stay in a traditional Andalusian village Inn.

 After breakfast at the hotel, we will transfer to the airport for our flight home

 Situated in the centre of the village, this traditional family owned rustic Inn, popular with walkers and back-packers was the first hotel to open in Grazalema making it a delightful place to stay and experience this picturesque village, along with being a perfect base for our weeks walking adventure.
 The Inn includes comfortable rooms, small cosy lounge and a self-service small honesty bar.
-Breakfast will be taken each morning in a lovely café 20m from the Inn and our evening meals will be held in a nearby traditional restaurant, the Cadiz El Chico
+Breakfast will be taken each morning in the hotel and our evening meals will be held in the hotel and at the nearby traditional restaurant, the Cadiz El Chico

 Facilities include cosy lounge area with small library, TV, self-service honesty bar, Wi-Fi, relaxing furnished patio areas